Be alert and of sober mind. Your enemy the devil prowls around like a roaring lion looking for someone to devour. Resist him. 1stPeter 5:8-9a NIV

 Resentment and unforgiveness are without question the devil’s favorite foothold.
 These sins always lead to bitterness, cynicism, and offense.
 A bitter, cynical and offended person can easily justify any and every behavior under the sun (Job 36:13).
 For that reason, resentment and bitterness must be dealt with quickly and decisively before they take root and defile a person (Hebrews 12:15)

 Jealousy is the original gateway sin.
 It opens the door for every other sin.
 Jealousy is the reason Cain killed Abel and its why Joseph’s brothers sold him into slavery.
 No one in the history of forever has ever done anything in a fit of jealousy that they could be proud of (Proverbs 27:4, Galatians 5:19-21).

 Thanks to the internet and a nearly universal lack of self-control in our culture, lust is probably the devil’s most fruitful foothold at this point in history.
 It almost goes without saying that this one sin has ruined more men and women than any other sin in the history of sin.
 Lust is dangerous because it is not a difficult sin to hide and it gradually changes the sinner, hardening their heart and making it harder for them to hear from God or to care about hearing from God.
 When Christians stop hearing from God it is almost inevitable that they will act on the most deviant desires of their heart.

-Sinful footholds are one hundred percent preventable.
+Sinful footholds are preventable.
 We avoid them by dealing with our sin on a daily basis and walking in the light of truth.
 Once a foothold is formed there is only one way to break its power: honesty.
 We get free by coming clean and then choosing to live our whole lives in the light (Psalm 119:9, Psalm 119:5, Hebrews 4:13).